 Many people find homemade smoothies and protein shakes a great source of nutrition.
 A mini or personal blender is a quick and convenient way to whip up a tasty treat that packs a lot of much needed nutrients.
-Look for one with a few different cups that have lids for travel and storage; and having non-motorized parts that are dishwasher safe is a must to minimize extra work.
-You can include some recipes.
-We a few that have been adapted for gastrectomy patients!
-Scroll down to nutrient Dense Foods.
+Look for one with a few different cups that have lids for travel and storage.
+And having non-motorized parts that are dishwasher safe is a must to minimize extra work.
+You can even include some recipes.
+We have a few that have been adapted for gastrectomy patients!
+(Scroll down to nutrient Dense Foods).
 Favorites include the Super Protein Power Smoothie and the Berry Blast Shake.

 Specialty lotions and creams are more than just a gift of luxe.
 Vitamin E is a must to help heal and minimize the scarring from surgery.
 In addition, gastrectomy patients can often find themselves with very dry skin due to malabsorption or mild dehydration.
 Consider giving a small basket with high quality or medical grade moisturizers.
 Eucerin, Mederma and Dermesse are just a few brands out there.
 And our family loves the True Blue Spa line by Bath and Body Works.

 Vitamins as a gift?
-Well maybe not, but with all the supplements gastrectomy patients need to take, why not a gift card to a nutrition specialty store such as GNC or Vitamin World.
-From multivitamins and Calcium to protein shakes and bars, there’s something for everyone at shops such as these.
+Well maybe not, but with all the supplements gastrectomy patients need to take, why not a gift card to a nutrition specialty store such as GNC or Vitamin World?
+From multivitamins or calcium to protein shakes and bars, there’s something for everyone at shops such as these.